areinfetyani/CSharpProblemSolving/README.md

 ## Problem List

+1. **SecondMaxProblem**
-- **SecondMaxProblem** – Find the second largest number in an array
+   Find the second largest number in an array.
+2. **FirstNonRepeatingCharacterProblem**
-- **FirstNonRepeatingCharacterProblem** – Return the first non-repeating character in a string
+   Return the first non-repeating character in a string.
+3. **MissingArrayProblem**
-- **MissingArrayProblem** – Find the missing number in a sequence from 1 to N
+   Find the missing number in a sequence from 1 to N.
+4. **InsertionSortProblem**
-- **InsertionSortProblem** – Sort an array using the Insertion Sort algorithm
+   Sort an array using the Insertion Sort algorithm.
+5. **ArrayMaxProblem**
-- **ArrayMaxProblem** – Return the maximum value in an array
+   Return the maximum value in an array.
+6. **VowelCountProblem**
-- **VowelCountProblem** – Count the number of vowels in a given string
+   Count the number of vowels in a given string.
+7. **ReverseStringProblem**
+   Write a method that takes a string and returns it in reverse order.
+8. **MergeSortedArraysProblem**
+   Merge two sorted arrays into one sorted array (without using built-in sort).
+9. **StringContainsOnlyDigitsProblem**
+   Return true if a string contains only numeric digits.
+10. **MultithreadedPrimeFinderProblem**
+   Use `Task` and `async/await` to find all prime numbers between 1 and 1,000,000 efficiently.

 ## How to Run